Legality of incest in the United States

-In the United States, the legality of incest varies widely between jurisdictions regarding both the definition of the offense and penalties for its commission.
+Laws regarding incest in the United States vary widely between jurisdictions regarding both the definition of the offense and penalties for its commission.

 Overview

 In all but two states (and the special case of Ohio, which "targets only parental figures"), incest is criminalized between consenting adults.
 In New Jersey and Rhode Island, incest between consenting adults (16 or over for Rhode Island, 18 or over for New Jersey) is not a criminal offense, though marriage is not allowed in either state.
-New Jersey also increases the severity of underage sex offenses by a degree if they are also incestuous, and criminalizes incest with 16-17 year olds (the normal age of consent in New Jersey is 16).
+New Jersey also increases the severity of underage sex offenses by a degree if they are also incestuous, and also criminalizes incest with 16-17 year olds (the normal age of consent in New Jersey is 16).
 Ohio allows incest between consenting adults only when one party is not a parental figure (see table below) to the other.

 As of 2010, cases of incest involving consenting adults are often not revealed to outside parties, and therefore prosecutions of these cases do not frequently occur.
-Cases of parent-adult child incest exposed to law enforcement are usually uncovered by another parent.
+Cases of parent-adult child incest exposed to law enforcement are usually uncovered by the other parent.